Comparison between clay brick and AAC block in Bangladesh

 materials.
 We will compare the two to help you make an informed choice for your construction projects.
 Call us at +8801841119091 for details!

-AAC Blocks (Autoclaved Aerated Concrete Blocks) are crafted from sand, cement, lime, water, and a small amount of aluminum powder that
+AAC blocks (Autoclaved Aerated Concrete Blocks) are crafted from a perfect blend of sand, cement, lime, water, and a small amount of

-creates tiny air pockets.
-The mixture is poured into molds and steam-cured at high pressure, resulting in blocks that are durable, lightweight, energy-efficient, and eco-friendly.
+aluminum powder that creates tiny air pockets.
+The mixture is poured into molds and steam-cured at high pressure, resulting in blocks that are not only durable and lightweight but also energy-efficient and

 First developed in the 1920s in Sweden